hollyschinsky/spotify-browser/module6.md

    of your webview (making a more lightweight view), then waits for the new content to load, and then performs the transition by animating out the screenshot and in the new view.

-3. Lazy loading of images and virtual lists (delay loading of images while outside of viewport until user scrolls to them)
+3. Lazy load images and virtual lists (delay loading of images while outside of viewport until user scrolls to them)

     <img class="screenshot-full" src="images/lazy-load.png"/>

 4. HTML Caching (try to load pages from memory first)

+5. Add the plugin to use the super fast WKWebView on iOS - [guide here](http://devgirl.org/2016/01/11/a-faster-hybrid-app-for-the-new-year/)

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">